 When comparing the Dell Alienware AW2521HF with its bigger sibling, the Dell Alienware AW2720HF, these two monitors are nearly identical except for screen size and a different color on the back of the monitor.
 In terms of performance, the AW2521HF is a bit better, as it has a slightly higher contrast ratio, it gets brighter, and it has much better black uniformity, although the latter may be due to panel variance.
 Out-of-the-box color accuracy, viewing angles, and response time at 60Hz are also better on the AW2521HF; however, the AW2720HF exhibits less color bleed and its bigger screen is better for productivity tasks.

 The Samsung Odyssey G7 LC32G75T is a much better monitor than the Dell Alienware AW2720HF.
-The Samsung has a higher 1440p resolution, it has a much better contrast ratio, supports HDR, and it has a much quicker response time at 60Hz.
-However, the Dell has better ergonomics, it has wider viewing angles, and its response time at its max refresh rate is better too.
+The Samsung has a higher 1440p resolution, it has a much better contrast ratio, supports HDR, and has a much quicker response time at 60Hz.
+However, the Dell has better ergonomics, it has wider viewing angles, and its response time at its max refresh rate is better.

 The Dell Alienware AW2521H is better than the Dell Alienware AW2720HF.
 The AW2521H has a much higher 360Hz refresh rate, it gets brighter, supports HDR, has a quicker response time at 60Hz, and has slightly lower input lag.
 However, the AW2720HF has better ergonomics and better reflection handling.